valtimo-platform/valtimo-documentation/valtimo-implementation/process-blueprints.md

 # Process blueprints

 Process blueprints are a collection of files, that form a starting point to kickstart an implementation.
-These often consist of one or more BPMNs, a document definition, forms, as well as less common things such as custom front-end and back-end code.
+These can consist of one or more BPMNs, a document definition, forms, as well as less common things such as custom front-end and back-end code.
 These blueprints can be found on GitHub [here](https://github.com/generiekzaakafhandelcomponent/Basisprocessen).